Connect with others who understand.

 • Headache

 MyDepressionTeam members have shared their experiences taking lithium.
-One asked, “Has anyone had side effects on lithium?
+One asked, “Has anyone had side effects from lithium?
 I’m so tired, just sleeping the whole day, and my mouth is constantly dry.”

-Carbamazepine (Carbatrol, Tegretol) and valproic acid (Depakene, Depakote) help treat manic episodes in bipolar 1.
-These medications are mood stabilizers and anticonvulsants used to treat seizures.
-(Anticonvulsants are sometimes referred to by the broader term “anti-seizure medications.”)
+Carbamazepine (Equetro) and valproic acid help treat manic episodes in bipolar 1.
+These medications are mood stabilizers and anti-seizure medications used to treat seizures.
+Anti-seizure medications are sometimes referred to as anticonvulsants.
 They work by calming overactive signaling in the brain.

-The National Alliance on Mental Illness (NAMI) notes that anticonvulsants may be better for treating rapid cycling in bipolar 1 disorder.
+The National Alliance on Mental Illness (NAMI) notes that anti-seizure medications may be better for treating rapid cycling in bipolar 1 disorder.
+However, the best treatment for your individual case is decided between you and your healthcare providers.

 • Muscle aches or weakness